 Characteristics of Languages

-Many years ago, I was an English translator at China Translation and Publishing Corporation, the only government-designated agency to translate United Nations documents in China.
-When we received a foreign language document and the language was not English, we passed it on to those translators that know the language.
-The challenge was how to identify the language so we would know who to assign the document to.
-We had plenty of books and dictionaries, but no computer database for this purpose, and of course no Internet.
-As a linguistics hobbyist, however, it didn't take me long to figure out some patterns in various languages and created the following table, which was seen on other translators's desks soon later.
+In the early 1990's, I was an English translator at the government-designated agency to translate United Nations documents in China.
+When we received a document in a foreign language other than English, we passed it on to those translators that know the language.
+The challenge was to identify the language so we would know who to assign the document to.
+We had plenty of books and dictionaries, but no computer database or software for this purpose, and of course no Internet.
+It didn't take me long to figure out some patterns in various languages and create the following table, which was seen on other translators' desks soon later.
+With this table, you can easily identify the language given part of a document.
+Nowadays though, translation software such as Google Translate obviates the need of consulting this table if language identification is all you want.

-Language Common words Characteristics
+Language Common Words Characteristics

 English the of a(n) and